 - Add panko breadcrumbs to the mixture and stir it nicely.

-- Add pork, garlic, grated onion, baking powder, teaspoon of salt, allspice, nutmeg, and black pepper.
+- Add pork, garlic, grated onion, baking powder, a teaspoon of salt, allspice, nutmeg, and black pepper.
 Put it all in a large bowl.

 - To mix and combine, use your hand and mix until consistent in appearance, do it for about 1 minute.

 - Add the panade breadcrumbs and mix with your hand to combine until smooth for another minute.

-- Add in the beef and mix with hands until combined nicely; this will take less than a minute.
+- Add in the beef and mix with your hands until combined nicely; this will take less than a minute.

 - Next, roll the meatball mixture into two spoon-sized balls, about 18 total.

 - Take a large skillet and heat over medium temperature.
 Add a tablespoon of extra virgin olive oil; once it’s warm enough, add the meatballs.

 - Cook the meatballs for 5-6 minutes.
 Lower the heat to medium and turn over and cook for 3-4 minutes more.

 - Do not discard the pan before moving the meatballs to the slow cooker

 - Slowly whisk the beef broth, and scrape up any browned parts in the pan.

-- When broth is at the boiling point, whisk the sauce until it thickens, this will take about one minute.
+- When the broth is at the boiling point, whisk the sauce until it thickens, this will take about one minute.

 - Turn the heat off, whisk in one and a half teaspoons of salt, and place the sauce in the slow cooker.

 - Keep the meatballs covered and cook them for 100-120 minutes at a high setting or 4 to 5 hours at a low temperature.

 - Squeeze the lemon in half a cup of heavy cream and stir.

 - Make sure to taste the sauce and season it with salt and pepper according to your taste.